msangapu/wordpress/README.md

-# Docker Compose Multi-container for Web App for Containers
+# Multi-container Docker Compose in Web App for Containers
 A simple WordPress + MySQL app running in Docker containers.

 ## Setting up multi-container configuration for Web App for Containers